onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 requirements defined for the selected file(s), which are used to automatically manage the file data replication according to logical rules.

-The rules can be put down using a visual block-based expression editor.
-These rules are evaluated against the QoS parameters assigned to different supporting storages in order to determine where the replicas should be stored.
+You can put down the rules using a visual block-based expression editor.
+Evaluate these rules against the QoS parameters assigned to different supporting storages to determine where the replicas should be stored.

 ![QoS visual editor: block editing](../../images/user-guide/web-file-browser/feature-qos-visual.png#screenshot)